Pyotr Schmidt: Aftermath

-A closed hearing was held in February 1906 in a small fortress in the island of Tendra near Sebastopol.
-Schmidt and other leaders of the uprising were sentenced to death.
-He was executed on 19 March 1906 at Berezan Island by the crew of the gunboat Terets.
 In 1922, Mikhail Stavraki, commander of the gunboat's firing squad was discovered in Batumi in possession of five fake passports in different names and old bank notes, by Cheka agents.
 The trial of Stavraki, who was Schmidt's classmate at the Naval Corps in St Petersburg, was held on 1 April 1923 in Sebastopol, while most of the witnesses and participants of the events were still alive.
 On 3 April 1923 the Military Board of the Supreme Court of the USSR sentenced Stavraki to death by firing squad.